Iqbal560/Ir.py/README.md

 # Ir.py
-This App is Use for  cheat openAI if user use this App enter openAi key
+This  is a chatgpt app if user use this enter openai key